Trusted WordPress tutorials, when you need them most.

 To create more child pages, simply repeat the process described above.

-To see all of your child pages, head over to Pages » All Pages.
+To see all of your child pages, you can head over to Pages » All Pages.
 WordPress will show all of your child pages listed under their parent page with a — prefix.

 In the following image, you can see that ‘Google Analytics dashboard’ and ‘WooCommerce Analytics’ are child pages of ‘MonsterInsight Features.’